younikarn/younikarn/README.md

--  I’m currently a student at IIIT Gwalior...
+-  I’m currently a sophomore at IIIT Gwalior
 -
 -->